Petertaiwo034/Ansible/README.md

 vi into /tmp/ansible.pem and paste the key in there change the permission of the key using "sudo chmod 400 /tmp/ansible.pem

+In case your server has a password already and in your host file you only included the IP Address.
+When you want to run your ansible playbook or any command you have to inculude -k and the will ask for the ssh password and you can enter it e.g ansible all -m ping -k.
+You can use imperative command also to connect more than two or three server at the same time.
+For example in your host file you have [db] [web] and  [App] if you want to use imperative method using command your use ansible db:web:app -m ping -k and this will connect all the server together.

 Note to run any thing in ansible that need elevated right and permission at th end of the command just pass "-b" Ansible concepts are:
 1. Ansible commands